-Figure 36 illustrates the relationship between the three time variables.
+Figure 38 illustrates the relationship between the three time variables.

-Figure 36.
+Figure 38.
 Time Diagram Showing the Relation Between the Attack, Release, and Hold Time vs Input Signal Amplitude and Gain

-Figure 37 shows a state diagram of the input signal amplitude vs. the output signal amplitude and a summary of how the variables from table 1 described in the preceding pages affect them.
+Figure 39 shows a state diagram of the input signal amplitude vs. the output signal amplitude and a summary of how the variables from table 1 described in the preceding pages affect them.

-Figure 37.
+Figure 39.
 Output Signal vs. Input Signal State Diagram

-TPA2018D1 AGC AND START-UP OPERATION
+TPA2028D1 AGC AND START-UP OPERATION

-The TPA2018D1 is controlled by the IC interface.
+The TPA2028D1 is controlled by the I2C interface.
 The correct start-up sequence is:

-- 1. Apply the supply voltage to the $PV{DD}$ pin. - 2.
-Apply a voltage above $V{IH}$ to the EN pin.
-The TPA2018D1 powers up the $I^2C$ interface and the control logic. $I^2C$ registers are reset to default value.
+- 1. Apply the supply voltage to the PV{DD} pin. - 2.
+Apply a voltage above V{IH} to the EN pin.
+The TPA2028D1 powers up the I2C interface and the control logic.
+I2C registers are reset to default value.
 By default, the device is in active mode (SWS = 0).
-After 5 ms the amplifier will enable the class-D output stage and become fully operational. - 3.
-The default noise gate function of TPA2018D1 is on.
-The amplifier starts at 0 dB gain until input signal is higher than noise gate threshold.
-Then AGC starts ramping the gain according to the release time.
-The shorter the release time is, the faster the gain reaches its final value. - 4.
-During software shutdown, the amplifier gain is set at 0 dB.
-After software shutdown is removed, the gain ramps from 0 dB according to released time. - 5.
-At shutdown, the gain ramps down according to attack time.
-The longer the attack time is, the longer it takes the amplifier to shutdown.
+After 5 ms the amplifier will enable the class-D output stage and become fully operational.

-CAUTION:
+CAUTION

-Do not interrupt the start-up sequence after changing EN from $V{IL}$ to $V{IH}$ .
-Do not interrupt the start-up sequence after changing SWS from 1 to 0.
+Do not interrupt the start-up sequence after changing EN from V{IL} to $V{\text{IH}.}$